isomerpages/moe-hci/_high-school/Admission Routes.md

 <p>Primary 6 students who are keen to join HCI in 2025 may apply to the school
 via the Direct School Admission (DSA) Exercise.</p>
 <p>Parents and students are encouraged to choose schools wisely based on
-the student&amp;#39;s aptitudes and&nbsp;strengths, bearing in mind the schools' academic and non-academic requirements, and the programmes available to develop the area of talent.</p>
+the student's aptitudes and&nbsp;strengths, bearing in mind the schools' academic and non-academic requirements, and the programmes available to develop the area of talent.</p>
 <p>No Singaporean student will be denied a place in Hwa Chong Institution
 because of financial reasons.
 Click <a href="https://www.hci.edu.sg/high-school/financial-info/" rel="noopener noreferrer nofollow" target="_blank">here </a>to access
 the financial information and the range of financial assistance schemes,